Health Information Sheet

 Desert sand can reach very high temperatures; good quality footwear should be worn to avoid burning the feet.
 Footwear must be removed during times of prayer, and to avoid losing them, pilgrims are advised to carry their footwear in a bag.

 Diarrhoeal illnesses are transmitted by the consumption of contaminated food or water.
 Dehydration can occur with diarrhoea and is of particular risk in hot weather.
 Babies, infants, the elderly and those with chronic medical conditions are more vulnerable to dehydration.

 All pilgrims are advised to take personal, food and water hygiene precautions.

 Travellers should also take with them oral rehydration therapy and self-treatment for diarrhoea.
 An anti-motility agent such as loperamide can be carried and an antibiotic considered, especially for those travellers who have an underlying medical condition.
 Ciprofloxacin (500mg twice daily for up to three days) in the absence of contraindications is generally the antibiotic of choice for adults.

-Malaria is not present in Medina or Makkah, but malaria is a risk in the south-western, rural region of KSA.
+Malaria is not present in Medina or Makkah [Mecca] (or in the cities of Jeddah, Riyadh and Ta’if or areas of Asir province above 2,000m), but malaria is a risk in the south-western provinces of Saudi Arabia.
 Pilgrims planning further travel before or after Hajj or Umrah to malaria risk areas in KSA or Asia, Africa and Latin America, should seek advice about malaria prevention.
 Pilgrims are advised to practise insect bite avoidance measures that will reduce the risk of other vector-borne diseases, such as dengue fever.